pymivn/ctf/2022-DefCamp-CTF/algorithm.md

     flags.append(n)
 ```

 This is important "twist", we always take 2 digits and input to `polinom` but if the number has odd digits, the last one would be 1 digits.
-Here could convert all flags to new version where it has only one digit (no padding 0).
+Here converts all flags to new version where it has only one digit (no padding 0).

 ```py
 for f in flags[:]: